 The bike is completely different to what I expected.
 I am acutely aware that reading is a poor substitute for experience.
 Words themselves are limiting and ordered whereas experience and senses are dynamic and overwhelming.
 My only disappointments are ones that I cannot reasonably expect from the bike.
 The motorcycle is not designed as a grand tourer or a sports bike and therefore complaining that it lacks these credentials is misguided.
 It is not all things to all men and nor should it be.
 It is a basic machine that offers excitement and personal development and little else.

 Owning my previous touring motorcycle left a feeling of guilt as it languished in the garage and commuting on it became an insult as it could do and achieve so much more.
 Now I have machine that is more inline with my needs as opposed to my desires.
-I can see why these bike where so popular with new riders it is a great choice as a ‘beginners motorcycle’.
+I can see why this bike was so popular with new riders it is a great choice as a ‘beginners motorcycle’.
 A beginning that I missed; I jumped too soon.
 Went too big, too heavy too quickly.
 Now messing with a lower capacity light bike is fantastic.
 I am learning to ride differently.
 I cannot push this bike as much as I have other machines but that is not the point.
 It is a different animal and therefore should be treated as such.

 I am now eager to try the upgraded er6 and the very new naked z650.
 As the ER5 is it’s predecessor I imagine that the improvements have only continued.